tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-10.md

 ## V. Review Questions!
+- What does AJAX stand for?
 - What is the difference between AJAX (the acronym) and Ajax (the noun)?
+- Why are some of the advantages of using JSON as a web ervices format instead of XML?

 ## VI.
 Do the exercise!
 The best way to see how Ajax and Web APIs work is to build a fulling functioning example - if you haven't done so yet, go ahead and build GIF Finder, which utilizes the Giphy Web Service: